alyciakb/alyciakb.github.io/resume.md

 - **Project scope:** Predict the success of a potential new franchise location for a restaurant chain.
 - **Language used:** R
 - **Project description:**
-    - Supervised learning project that uses data from current open franchise locations and predict whether a new location is likely to perform above average or below average compared to the other franchise locations.
+    - Created a predictive analytics tool that leverages demographic, business, and traffic data in geographic zones to predict the success of opening a franchise location at a given location by predicting its potential profitability.
+This supervised learning model that can be used across multiple industries by any established B2C chain/franchise company.
-    - Algorithm scans through thousands of data variables (demographic and business-related information) to select variables most predictive of success/failure for the company.
+    - *Feature selection:* the algorithm scans through thousands of data variables and uses greedy selection to choose variables most predictive of success/failure for the company.
-    - Meta-ensembling (model stacking) used to produce most accurate results, prevent overfitting and alleviate biases that occured using only one algorithm.
+    - *Modelling:* Meta-ensembling (model stacking) used to reduce error (+/- 15% of true value), prevent overfitting, and alleviate single-algorithm biases.
+Algorithm selects between linear regression and/or random forests regressor (based on lowest RMSE) for use in the final stacked model.
-    - Produces a report that estimates the quality of its predictions using statistical error measurements.
+    - *Report generation:* Produces automated report that estimates the quality of the predictions using statistical error measurements (RMSE, MAE, classification accuracy) and informs about the variables selected by the algorithm.
+- **Process:**
+    - Extensive exploratory data analysis which included using graphing for feature visualization, correlation matrix, and linear/non-linear base models – in both R and Python.
+    - Explored linear and non-linear machine learning techniques including linear/logistic regression, random forests, SVM, boosted decision trees, and kNN – in both R and Python.
+Evaluated regression models using RMSE, R2, and MAE, evaluated classification models using accuracy, recall, and precision.
+    - Explored feature selection techniques based on Pearson correlation, regression weights, regularization, and greedy selection to pick approximately 150 strongest features from 2700 while maintaining interpretability.
+    - Created custom greedy selection algorithm that selects variables for a stacked (two-level) model without violating the validation set in the selection process.
 - **My role:** Primary developer of our variable selection, stacked model, and report generator scripts.
 - **Note:** Certain details of this project are protected by an NDA, but I am happy to answer questions about our project approach, steps taken in problem solving, and methods/algorithms used.